-1. Is it possible for couples to rebuild their marriage after the discovery of infidelity?
+1. Is it possible for couples to rebuild their marriage, and specifically rebuild trust, after the discovery of infidelity?

 Yes, 70% of the couples who decide to make a commitment to extramarital recovery counseling, do find ways to restore a bond of intimacy as researched by Shirley Glass, who has explored the dynamics of the aftermath of cheating.